jfisherdev/ut-read-timeout/README.md

 Log messages are placed throughout these applications to show progress, and in the case of message-server.war that even though the request processing can be slow it is NOT reading POST body data.

+**I also recommend activating logging for the `io.undertow.request` category at the TRACE level or lower to help capture what is going on in Undertow when the timeout occurs and the channel is closed.**

 Running the deployStandalone task will deploy the WARs to the standalone/deployments directory of a WildFly server, but this application can be deployed however you see fit for testing.